igneus/zalmy-web/README.md

 # Žalmy

-Code generating a static website with Czech psalms pointed for chant, leveraging data and tools of the [In adiutorium][ia] project.
+Code generating a static website with Czech psalms pointed for chant, leveraging data (psalm texts with accents marked, psalm tone notation) and tools of the [In adiutorium][ia] project.

 ## Prerequisites

-- ruby
+- Ruby
 - LilyPond
-- Inkscape 1.2
+- Inkscape 1.2 (used for SVG cropping)

 ## Building